JavierPoduje/kamelbab/README.md

 # Kamelbab
-Toggle between camelCase and kebab-case for the selected text.
+Toggle the visual selection between camelCase and kebab-case.

 ## Install